sdcTools/UserSupport/docs/index.md

 Make sure that you have a (free) GitHub account, then fill in [this membership form](ContactForm.html). <br>

 # User Group meeting 2023
-The 2023 User Group meeting will take place online on February the 23-rd.
+The 2023 User Group meeting will take place online, 10:00 - 12:30 C.E.T.,  on February the 23-rd.

 You are invited to register using this [2023 USER MEETING FORM](sdcUserMeeting2023.html)!